skythelimitdt/data_analytics_proj1/README.md

 ![Energy Consumption and Production per Capita 2018](Resources/a_per_capita_countries2018.png)

-#These graphs show:
+# These graphs show:
-There are few countries that produced the same amount of energy per capita as they consumed per capita.
+- There are few countries that produced the same amount of energy per capita as they consumed per capita.
-Several of the countries produced less than they consumed per capita.
+- Several of the countries produced less than they consumed per capita.
-Then there are some that produced more energy per capita than they consumed per capita.
+- Then there are some that produced more energy per capita than they consumed per capita.

-Looking at these graphs we see that there is some shift in production and consumption per capita between countries, but the overall shape of the data per capita stays generally  stable throughout the years.
+- Looking at these graphs we see that there is some shift in production and consumption per capita between countries, but the overall shape of the data per capita stays generally  stable throughout the years.
 It is interesting to note that the graph of 2018 data shows a decrease in production and consumption per capita overall.
 This could possibly be due to better technology or more global concerns about energy consumption.
 It definitely merits more research.

-#Statistical Analysis of Total Energy Production Per Capita vs Total Energy Consumed Per Capita for Countries Representing 90% of the World’s Energy Production and Consumption
+# Statistical Analysis of Total Energy Production Per Capita vs Total Energy Consumed Per Capita for Countries Representing 90% of the World’s Energy Production and Consumption

 ![Correlation of Energy Consumption Per Capita and Energy Production Per Capita](Resources/a_per_capita_regression.png)

--Correlation Coefficient: 0.79
+- Correlation Coefficient: 0.79
--r^2 :  0.62
+- r^2 :  0.62
--T-statistic: 5.296761358343689
+- T-statistic: 5.296761358343689
- -p-value: 1.3704128715598114e-07
+- p-value: 1.3704128715598114e-07
- -ANOVA for Energy Consumption Per Capita from 2008-2018:
+- ANOVA for Energy Consumption Per Capita from 2008-2018:
--F_onewayResult(statistic = 0.014319448497051985, p value = 0.9999999844247471)
+- F_onewayResult(statistic = 0.014319448497051985, p value = 0.9999999844247471)
--ANOVA for Energy Production Per Capita from 2008-2018:
+- ANOVA for Energy Production Per Capita from 2008-2018:
--F_onewayResult(statistic = 0.04569316056743195, p value = 0.9999954920296542)
+- F_onewayResult(statistic = 0.04569316056743195, p value = 0.9999954920296542)

-#The correlation coefficient of 0.79 suggests that the energy consumption per capita and energy production per capita are strongly correlated.
+# The correlation coefficient of 0.79 suggests that the energy consumption per capita and energy production per capita are strongly correlated.
 The r^2 value of 0.62 shows moderate to strong association between the consumption and production, but since 38% of the variability is still unexplained there is potential for further modeling.
 The positive T-statistic and the very small p-value suggests there is a statistically significant positive difference between energy production per capita and energy consumption per capita across the countries in our dataset.
 This suggests that energy production per capita exceeds energy consumption per capita across countries we looked at.

-#This could possibly mean certain regions rely on energy imports and others produce excess to fill that need, or perhaps different countries have better production efficiency or different energy needs.
+# This could possibly mean certain regions rely on energy imports and others produce excess to fill that need, or perhaps different countries have better production efficiency or different energy needs.

-#The ANOVA results with f-statistics both very low and the p values extremely high indicate that energy consumption per capita and energy production per capita have been relatively stable across the years 2008-2018.
+# The ANOVA results with f-statistics both very low and the p values extremely high indicate that energy consumption per capita and energy production per capita have been relatively stable across the years 2008-2018.

 # Is There a Correlation Between Renewable Energy Consumption and GDP Across Countries